-Dr. Magnus jayaraj is here to help you understand one of the most important aspects of your health: recognizing the signs your liver is healing.
+Dr. Magnus Jayaraj is here to help you understand one of the most important aspects of your health: recognizing the signs your liver is healing.
 The liver is an amazing organ, capable of regenerating and repairing itself when given the right support.
 Whether you’re recovering from a lifestyle of heavy drinking, poor dietary choices, or a medical condition, your liver’s healing journey is critical for overall well-being.
-Let’s explore what recovery looks like, how you can support it, and how to spot the positive signs of progress.
+Let’s explore what recovery looks like, how you can support it, and how to spot the positive signs your liver is healing.

 What Does a Healing Liver Look Like?